All Episodes

 Not true.

-Why do you want to decriminalize it and offer free food, housing, health care, education, your running mate, legal driver's licenses and a college education, sex change surgery, amnesty or path to citizenship for people that you have invented and they've come from over 180 countries, including our top geopolitical foes and and and countries with terror ties?
+And offer free food, housing, health care, education, your running mate, legal driver's licenses and a college education, sex change surgery, amnesty, or path to citizenship for people that you haven't vetted, and they've come from over 180 countries, including our top geopolitical foes and countries with terror ties.

 What do you say to the families of people that have murdered loved ones, dozens of families?

-The awkward laughing, we'll play some montages later, I think are hurting her as well.
+The awkward laughing, we'll play some montages later, I think, are hurting her as well.

 It's their record that she is now tying herself to.

-She's making other unforced errors.
+She's making other enforced errors.

 He never got her call.

-Nobody on a staff got her call.
+Nobody on the staff got her call.

 And, you know, Donald Trump is doing what Donald Trump does.

-Everybody knows what Donald Trump's coming from.
+Everybody knows where Donald Trump's coming from.

 How many questions left to ask Donald Trump?

-93 trillion?
+$93 trillion?

 Do you still support eliminating private health insurance and government health care for all?